Skip to content

 $ yarn add @vue-flow/core

-In Vue Flow, an application structure consists of nodes and edges, all of which are categorised as elements.
+In Vue Flow, a graph consists of nodes and edges.

-Nodes additionally need an XY-position, while edges require a source and a target, both represented by node ids.
+Nodes also need a XY-position, while edges require a source and a target node id.

 NOTE!